meta-introspector/SolanaWalletAdapter-zos/templates/yew-adapter-anchor/README.md

-A template for Yew with TailwindCSS
+A template for Yew with Anchor & TailwindCSS
 ========================================

 Requirements: